 This classy 1976 CB550 café racer is a case in point, and comes from the East Third Motorcycle Club, a small NYC-based workshop.
 It was shop owner David Browning’s first build, and he put his Honda cafe racer together in his 4th floor studio apartment.
 (Which gives a new meaning to doing it all ‘in house’, I guess.)

 The bike has something of a chequered history: Browning got hit by a taxi, repaired the CB, then got home one day to find it smashed again—this time in front of his apartment, by an overzealous parallel parker.
 “So I decided to take the wreck upstairs, and got into sourcing parts and rebuilding her.
 The whole bike was revamped on a modest budget in an 8×8 foot corner of my apartment with some basic hand tools.”
 It’s a lovely first effort—clean and simple and playing to the Honda’s aesthetic strengths.
-Check the E3MC website for more custom builds, including a very sharp Honda NT650 Hawk.
+Check the E3MC website for more custom builds.